sk1418/HowMuch/README.md

 	  / /_/ / __ \ | /| / / /|_/ / / / / ___/ __ \     / _/
 	 / __  / /_/ / |/ |/ / /  / / /_/ / /__/ / / /    /_/
 	/_/ /_/\____/|__/|__/_/  /_/\__,_/\___/_/ /_/    (_)

-	  - calculate visual selected math expressions in vim
+	  - A Vim calculator for visual selections